 For entry into the Sociology major or Sociology Advanced major, a grade of "C" or better in any Sociology course is required.
 For students who have taken additional courses toward the major, a minimum GPA of 2.00 is required on all courses, excluding failed courses.

 IMPORTANT NOTE: Please look to the Academic Calendar for full information and course lists.
 If there are discrepancies between the information listed here and in the Academic Calendar, the Academic Calendar is definitive.

-Graduates build careers in a vast array of human or social services, including humanitarian aid, social work, disaster relief, human resources, social policy analysis, education, criminal justice, counseling, civil service, law, community affairs, journalism, and much, much more.
+Graduates build careers in a vast array of human or social services, including humanitarian aid, social work, community programming and development, disaster relief, human resources, social policy analysis, education, criminal justice, counseling, civil service, law, journalism, and much, much more.
 Some first pursue graduate studies in fields closely related to sociology.